 As and when we have contractors or suppliers come on board, we pre-qualify them through diligence efforts relating to company performance, background checks, compliance questionnaires, and references from other customers to establish that they are suitable.
 Moreover, we ask our suppliers to adhere to our compliance policies and, when applicable provide training.

-As part of our initiative to identify and mitigate risk we have in place systems to:
+As part of our initiative to identify and mitigate risks, we have systems in place to:

-• Identify and assess potential risk areas when considering taking on new suppliers and regularly review our existing supply chains.
+• Identify and assess potential risk areas when considering taking on new suppliers.

 • Mitigate the risk of slavery and human trafficking occurring in our supply chains.

-To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business our Anti-slavery Policy is available in our Employee Handbook.
+To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business Syniti has a Modern Slavery and Human Trafficking Statement and provides compliance training periodically.